Vyral/base-template/_posts/2019-05-24-3-ways-investors-make-money-from-rental-properties.md

 What are the three ways investors make money out of a rental property?

 **1\.
-The property appreciates in value.** If you buy a property right now for $250,000, for example, and the average appreciation rate for homes is 3%, in 15 years, it’ll be worth $390,000.&nbsp;
+The property appreciates in value.** If you buy a property right now for $250,000, for example, and the average appreciation rate for homes is 3%, it’ll be worth $390,000 in 15 years.

 **2\.
 Increasing the rent.** Rent is directly tied to inflation, so it’s almost always increasing.
 This means if you increase it at the same rate as appreciation increases—3%—and you start at $1,500 per month, in 15 years, you’ll be collecting $2,300 per month.&nbsp;